 (20) Trafficking in Persons: The grant condition specified in 2 CFR §175.10 includes the following language: "I. Trafficking in persons.
 1. You as the recipient, your employees, subrecipients under this award, and subrecipients' employees may not i.
 Engage in severe forms of trafficking in persons during the period of time that the award is in effect; ii.
-Procure a commercial sex act during the period of time that the award is in effect; or iii.
-Use forced labor in the performance of the award or subawards under the award."
+Procure a commercial sex act during the period of time that the award or subawards under the award."
 A subrecipient is required to inform the federal agency immediately of any information received from any source alleging a violation of this condition.
 The federal agency may unilaterally terminate this award, without penalty, if a subrecipient is determined to have violated this condition.